-In part 1 of “How can I improve my chances of falling pregnant?”, we looked at key LIFESTYLE FACTORS such as weight, diet and caffeine intake.
-Part 2, we will cover stress, smoking, alcohol, recreational drugs and vitamin Supplements.
+In part 1 of this series on “How can I improve my chances of falling pregnant?”, we looked at key LIFESTYLE FACTORS such as weight, diet and caffeine intake.
+Part 2, we will cover stress, smoking, alcohol, recreational drugs and vitamin supplements.

 If you missed reading Part 1 – Click Here

 There are more myths about stress and pregnancy or stress and fertility treatment outcomes than about any other area of reproductive medicine.

 It’s very popular to blame stress for fertility issues, such as not conceiving naturally or for a failed IVF cycle.
 Often, comments can be made to couples which can make them feel at fault.
 When faced with the question of “How can I improve my chances of falling pregnant?”, well-meaning responses like, “You are too stressed, which is why you are not falling pregnant” or “You need to relax, otherwise you will never fall” or “You are not becoming pregnant because you are too uptight – just relax” are not very helpful.
 For couples trying to become pregnant just having people say this can be stressful enough.
 It is important to understand that there is not a lot of evidence to support stress-causing infertility, but there is a lot of evidence that infertility causes stress.

 So, is stress causing infertility?

 It is unlikely that stress is a main cause of infertility, however in some circumstances, it can be a predominant factor.
 For example, in women who experience a high level of stress, ovulation can be delayed or missed due to changes in hormone levels.
 Additionally, some research has shown that stress can also affect testosterone levels and sperm production in men.
 People who are stressed also tend to be likely to smoke, drink excessively and make poor health (diet and exercise) choices which over time can also impact fertility.
 So, there are many ways that stress can contribute to some forms of infertility.